fardilalif/fardilalif/README.md

-Hello, my name is Fardil and I'm a computer science student who can somewhat code.
+Greetings, I am Fardil, a computer science student who can somewhat code.

-I'm mostly interested in Javascript frameworks.
+I experiment primarily with Javascript and its frameworks and libraries.
-Currently, I'm learning the MERN stack.
+I am presently immersed in the MERN stack.